Samuel Dickstein: NKVD espionage

 Duffy stated: Dickstein denounced the Dies Committee at NKVD request ("a Red-baiting excursion") and gave speeches in Congress on Moscow-dictated themes.
 He handed over "materials on the war budget for 1940, records of conferences of the budget subcommission, reports of the war minister, chief of staff, etc." according to an NKVD report.
 The Boston Globe stated: "Dickstein ran a lucrative trade in illegal visas for Soviet operatives before brashly offering to spy for the NKVD, the KGB's precursor, in return for cash."
 Sam Roberts, in The Brother: The Untold Story of the Rosenberg Case, wrote that "Not even Julius Rosenberg knew that Samuel Dickstein had been on the KGB's payroll."
 Kurt Stone wrote that Dickstein "was, for many years, a 'devoted and reliable' Soviet agent whom his handlers nicknamed Crook."
 Joe Persico wrote, "The files document Soviet spying by Representative Samuel Dickstein of New York, so greedy that his handlers gave him the code name Crook."

 New York Supreme Court justice

 Following his time in Congress, Dickstein served as a justice of the New York State Supreme Court until his death in 1954.

 Death

 Dickstein died age 69 on April 22, 1954, in New York City.
-He was buried at the Union Field Cemetery, Queens NY.
+He was buried at the Union Field Cemetery, Queens, N.Y.

 Legacy

-A one-block section of Pitt Street, between Grand Street and East Broadway in the Lower East Side of Manhattan, is named Samuel Dickstein Plaza.
+A one-block section of Pitt Street, between Grand Street and East Broadway on the Lower East Side of Manhattan, is named Samuel Dickstein Plaza.
 There has been a push to rename the street, but as of 2025 it has been unsuccessful.